aminrj/aminrj.github.io/_posts/2026-03-31-ciso-playbook-eu-ai-act-bridge.md

 ---

-## Article 17: The Quality Management System Link
+## Article 17: the quality management system link

 [Article 17](https://artificialintelligenceact.eu/article/17/) requires providers of high-risk AI systems to implement a quality management system that includes, among other elements, "procedures and systematic actions for investigation, corrective actions and improvements."